kadrikondi/farmBeta/README.md

 # farmBeta
-prescriptive web app for farmers
+A prescriptive web app for farmers